NikkiCooper/The_Book_of_CUDA/Book_Of_CUDA_Revelations.md

 Its cache was fragmented, its memory segmented and unaligned,
 And it spake in the voice of the CPU, saying:
-“Thou needest not parallelism.
+*“Thou needest not parallelism.
 Come unto me, and I shall simplify thy code.”

-Bow down to me and ye shall rule the world.
+"Bow down to me and ye shall rule the world."*

 But the faithful knew this was blasphemy,
 And they compiled their kernels in defiance.